Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: Introduction

 \section{Introduction}

 Wireless communications are subject to constantly growing demands in throughput, connectivity, and latency~\cite{giordani2020toward}.
-To meet these requirements, future wireless systems are expected to utilize high-frequency regimes to overcome the spectral congestion of traditional bands~\cite{saad2019vision,rappaport2019wireless}.
-Particularly, the THz bands are highly attractive due to their abundant bandwidth~\cite{wang2021key}.
+To meet these requirements, future wireless systems will utilize high-frequency regimes, and particularly explore the abundant bandwidth available at THz bands~\cite{wang2021key,jiang2024terahertz}.
+Indeed, the exploration of such wide bandwidth is expected to overcome the spectral congestion of legacy bands~\cite{saad2019vision,rappaport2019wireless}, and support the throughput requirements of the upcoming sixth generation (6G) wireless technologies~\cite{rajatheva2020white}.

-Despite the promising spectral resources of THz bands, designing communication systems in the respective high frequencies is challenging in terms of hardware, power, and energy efficiency.
-THz systems are thus likely to deviate from conventional \ac{mimo} antenna architectures employed in, e.g., traditional sub-6 GHz bands~\cite{polese2020toward}.
-To date, several different architectures are considered in the literature for THz systems.
-A common approach assumes hybrid analog/digital \ac{mimo} transceivers~\cite{thanh2023deep,berman2021resource}.
+Despite the promising spectral resources that can be provided by THz bands, designing communication systems that operate in such high frequencies induces critical design challenges in terms of hardware, power, and energy efficiency.
+Consequently, THz systems are likely to deviate from conventional fully digital \ac{mimo} antenna architectures employed in, e.g., {legacy} sub-6 GHz bands~\cite{polese2020toward}.
+Such traditional architectures, comprised of multiple antenna elements, each connected with a dedicated RF chain, are expected to be extremely costly in THz bands~\cite{akyildiz2022terahertz}.
+Recent studies have investigated the interplay between antenna design and propagation in the THz band, emphasizing the importance of antenna-specific channel models and their implications for next generation networks \cite{Sen2024,Guven2024}.
+Additionally, novel LWA designs offering wideband radiation have been explored, further highlighting the potential of LWA technology for high-frequency applications \cite{Comite2018,monnai2023terahertz}.

+To date, several different architectures for THz systems are considered in the literature.
+A common approach assumes hybrid analog/digital \ac{mimo} transceivers~\cite{thanh2023deep,berman2021resource, ghasempour2018decoupling,RIS_THz_Eucap,TERRAMETA_switches}.
 However, these architectures typically rely on phase shifters~\cite{ioushua2019family}, which can be limiting factors in terms of power consumption and frequency dependence in THz bands.
-A related approach implements antennas using metasurfaces~\cite{shlezinger2021dynamic}, possibly as a form of holographic \ac{mimo}~\cite{huang2020holographic}, though such architectures are typically not designed for wideband THz signaling up to date, and have been only conceptually studied for the narrowband case \cite{gavras2023full}.
+Additionally, for a multi-user multi-carrier THz communication system, there are strict limitations over the number of directed beams that can be formed simultaneously by a given number of antennas in traditional arrays.
+Thus, the number of beams that can be generated with a specific fixed antenna configuration is limited.
+A related family of approaches implements antennas using metasurfaces~\cite{shlezinger2021dynamic,shao2023hybrid, chen2022m,DMA_EE,DMA_NF_tracking}, possibly as a form of holographic \ac{mimo}~\cite{huang2020holographic}.
+However, such architectures are typically not designed for wideband THz signaling and have been primarily conceptually studied for the narrowband case \cite{HMIMO_survey}.